 Years later, when Wentworth returns from the Napoleonic Wars with financial gains and the socially respected rank of a naval officer, old sparks rekindle between the two.

-Directed by Carrie Cracknell, the 2022 Netflix movie is certainly one of the best period dramas to watch if you are into the ‘one who got away’ trope of romance.
+Directed by Carrie Cracknell, the Netflix movie is a must-watch if you are into the ‘one who got away’ trope of romance.
 Watch the period film for its beautifully extravagant costume design, and Cracknell’s playful rendition of this classic from Jane Austen.

 Release date: Late in the year